Ayms/node-Tor/README.md

 A file or a stream has been brought initially to the network by one seeder that has used his private key or generated one to sign each piece, the corresponding public key is sent with the answer to the first chunk query: [size, type, public key]

-The signing process is based on asymmetric crypography and short signature concepts (LBS?+/- 160b), it does include a timestamp for live streaming.
+The signing process is based on asymmetric crypography (TODO, clarify this), it does include a timestamp for live streaming.

 The format of the signature is: [timestamp in seconds 4B][4 first bytes of the signature 4B]